sw23/ml-ai-learning/README.md

 ## 2025

+### Oct 20: Paper: Video Models Are Zero Shot Learners and Reasoners 📄
+- [Paper](https://arxiv.org/abs/2509.20328) Shows that video models can perform some zero-shot learning and reasoning tasks already, and may be on track towards general-purpose visual understanding.

 ### Oct 12: Trending AI Papers on Hugging Face 📄
 - A collection of trending AI papers curated by Hugging Face and upvoted by the community
 - [Hugging Face Daily Papers](https://huggingface.co/papers/month/2025-10)